 Please note: language of the module description = language of instruction (Deutsch or English)

-For a complete actual list for each semester do the following:
+For a complete up to date list for each semester do the following:

 - go on http://univis.uni-erlangen.de